icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 Apps people use when taking transit.

 #### Web Apps (open source)
+- [Catenary Maps](https://catenarymaps.org) - Realtime and Schedule global public transport map and navigation software, written in Rust and Svelte.
 - [Instabus](http://instabus.org) - Realtime map of Austin's (CapMetro) public transit.
 Has no server/backend dependency at all and runs completely on GitHub pages.
 - [OpenTripPlanner Client GWT](https://github.com/mecatran/OpenTripPlanner-client-gwt) - A Google Web Toolkit-based web interface for OpenTripPlanner
 - [OpenTripPlanner.js](https://github.com/conveyal/otp.js) - A Javascript-based client for OpenTripPlanner (no longer under development)